vsrinivas/fuchsia/docs/getting_started.md

 ## Install Toolchains

-If you're developing on Linux or macOS, there are prebuilt toolchain binaries avaiable.
+If you're developing on Linux or macOS, there are prebuilt toolchain binaries available.
 Just run this script from your Zircon working directory:

 ```